Aviah/one-click-django-server/README.md

 Great, you have a working server with a django website!
 Now you need a local development environment:  Auto install this dev environement with one-click-django-dev.
-Similarily to the server, the one-click-django-dev scripts will auto install (almost) everything localy, and a deploy script with simple deployment reciepes.
+Similarly to the server, the one-click-django-dev scripts will auto install (almost) everything locally, and a deploy script with simple deployment reciepes.

 Deploy is really easy BTW.
 After you install one-click-django-dev, the simplest deploy is: